bitcoinfo/bitcoinfo.github.io/_posts/technical/2019-12-29-bitcoin-core.md

   > To remove the confusion between the Bitcoin network and the reference client implementation that we maintain in this repository, both confusingly named &#39;bitcoin&#39;, we&#39;d like ...

 [bitcoin-core/bitcoincore.org](https://github.com/bitcoin-core/bitcoincore.org)
   > Bitcoin Core project website.
-Contribute to bitcoin-core/bitcoincore.org development by creating an account on GitHub.